NSO Pre-Arrival Checklist

 Recommended

-If not completed, it may be more difficult for you to successfully transition to CC.
+Depending on your situation, if these items are not completed, it may be more difficult for you to successfully transition to CC.

 Due Item Explanation Who completes this?
 Contact

-By July 15 Complete the Math Self-Assessment
+Complete the Math Self-Assessment

 Learn more about the Self-Assessment.

-First-Year Students Quantitative Reasoning Center
+First-year students Quantitative Reasoning Center

 Submit AP, IB, and Transfer Coursework